Serie A match abandoned after Fiorentina player collapses on field

 The club added, Bove “arrived at the emergency department in stable haemodynamic conditions and initial cardiological and neurological tests have ruled out acute damage to the central nervous system and the cardio-respiratory system.”

+Bove’s girlfriend Martina and his mother Tanya also told reporters that he was smiling at the nurses, according to local press reports.

+The hospital and Fiorentina confirmed to CNN that there would be a joint press conference later on Monday, after all neurological and physical tests had been completed.

-“Forza Edoardo, we’re with you,’ Fiorentina president Rocco Commisso said in a statement.
+“Forza Edoardo, we’re with you,’ Fiorentina president Rocco Commisso said in a statement on Sunday.
 “You’re a strong boy with a great character.
 We’re reaching out to the boy’s family during these moments.”

 It is the second Serie A match to be abandoned this year after AS Roma’s Evan Ndicka experienced a “medical emergency” in April.